STDcheck.com

 • Tenderness or swelling of the testicle(s)

-Gonorrhea Symptoms in Men
+What are Gonorrhea Symptoms in Men?

 Gonorrhea is another common bacterial STD that is transmitted during oral, vaginal, or anal sex.